 If you have been called for a SOCPA interview or request for information, our experienced Fraud solicitors are available to put forward the strongest case possible for your defence and will advise you throughout the entire process.
 We will ensure that you do not go through these proceedings alone.

 Our team are highly ranked in the Legal 500 and Chambers and Partners guides.

 If you require any legal advice or if you would like a no obligation, free initial telephone discussion, then please call us on 0808 168 5550.
 Alternatively you can email the Fraud team on email@example.com and we will get back to you as soon as possible.

 Our Fraud Solicitors can provide advice across the country and are happy to meet at a time and location that suits you.
-We also have a network of offices in Birmingham, Bedford, Bolton, Derby, Leeds, Leicester, London Temple, Manchester, Middlesbrough, Northampton, Nottingham, Sheffield and Worcester.
+We also have a network of offices in Birmingham, Bedford, Derby, Leeds, Leicester, London Temple, Manchester, Middlesbrough, Northampton, Nottingham and Sheffield.